Skip to main content

 5 Practical Tips for Accurate Budgeting

-• Get quotes from at least 3 suppliers using your calculated quantities
+• Get quotes from at least 3 suppliers using your calculated quantities — don’t just rely on website prices, as many timber yards will quote better rates over the phone or by email

 6 Real-World Case Study: Garden Fence Project

-Project: 15-meter garden fence using 2.4m × 0.15m × 0.025m treated pine panels.
+Project: 15-metre garden fence using 2.4m × 0.15m × 0.025m treated pine panels.

 Initial calculation: 15 panels × (2.4 × 0.15 × 0.025) = 0.135 m³ × $380/m³ = $51.30